Cruising the Norwegian Joy Review

 Le Bistro Menu – Norwegian Joy (2)

-Other specialty restaurants on Norwegian Joy we did not try on this trip:
+Other specialty restaurants on the Norwegian Joy that we didn’t try during this trip include:

 • Ocean Blue